 Seemingly made of rubber, he is capable of bending and contorting his body in ways that would make the most seasoned yogi cry for his momma.
 Developing an interest in music and dance at an early age, Cray-Cray has astounded those around him with his ability to choreograph to any music, whether it be an old standard or the jingle from an Oscar-Mayer commercial.

 He has also exhibited preternatural fighting ability, mastering MMA grappling and wrestling techniques that usually take years of training to develop.
-He continues to hone these skills nightly on his father, whose male ego has been completely demolished by the fact that he continually has to “tap out” after being trapped in his four-year-old’s various submission holds.
+He continues to hone these skills nightly on his father, whose male ego has been completely demolished by the fact that he continually has to “tap out” after being trapped in his five-year-old’s various submission holds.

 At 2 years of age, the young lord was diagnosed with autism.
 The long-term impact on his development is still unknown, but he has taken to therapy like the savage conqueror that he is.
 Rest assured that whatever potential he has, the Lord Cray-Cray will achieve it in full, and the world will take notice.